America’s Population is Aging, and Estate Planning Must Transition to Address the Complex Realities of Americans Living Longer

 The Biggest Obstacle is Taking that First Step

-One of the most important things I can do for clients as an Elder law Attorney is to encourage people to start their estate planning.
-This is important because it takes time to accept the reality of getting older and to accept the reality and limitations of age and/or illnesses.
-As time passes, the opportunity to engage in meaningful Life care, Estate and financial planning may be lost.
-If you’re reluctant or unwilling to embrace the benefits of the planning process (or for any reason(s)) while your cognitively and physically still capable of doing so, your health may deteriorate to the point where meaningful options to complete the process will be lost.
-Maybe I just hit a nerve with what I just wrote; maybe you or your loved one is already experiencing a loss of physical and cognitive function, changes in or loss of important personal relationships and more.
-Coming to terms with the consequences of all these “changes” and moving forward to proactively plan, requires that you talk to an experienced Elder law and Elder Care attorney at Hanlon Niemann & Wright.
-We excel in our real life professional guidance of clients, because we are known for our trusted experience and thoughtful advice.
+One of the most important things I can do for clients as an elder law attorney is to encourage people to start their estate planning.
+This is important because it takes time to accept the reality of getting older and the limitations of age and/or illness.
+As time passes, the opportunity to engage in meaningful life care, estate, and financial planning may be lost.
+If you’re reluctant to embrace the benefits of the planning process (or for any reason(s)) while you are still cognitively and physically capable of doing so, your health may deteriorate to the point where meaningful options to complete the process will be lost.
+Maybe I just hit a nerve with what I just wrote; perhaps you or your loved one is already experiencing a loss of physical and cognitive function, changes in or loss of meaningful personal relationships, and more.
+Coming to terms with the consequences of all these “changes” and moving forward to plan proactively requires that you talk to an experienced elder law and elder care attorney at Hanlon Niemann & Wright.
+We excel at providing real-world professional guidance to clients because we are known for our trusted experience and thoughtful advice.

 So, What Will You Do?

-Aging and end of life issues cause strong feelings and emotional responses.
-They can be difficult topics for anyone and their families to address.
+Aging and end-of-life issues cause strong feelings and emotional responses.
+They can be complex topics for anyone and their families to address.

-It will be my professional honor to provide you and those who love you and/or care for you with objective and knowledgeable advice to assist you in weighing the options available with a Life Care and Estate Plan.
+It will be my professional honor to provide you and those who love and/or care for you with objective, knowledgeable advice to assist you in weighing the options available with a Life Care and Estate Plan.

-To discuss your NJ Estate Planning matter, please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+To discuss your NJ Estate Planning matter, please get in touch with Fredrick P. Niemann, Esq. at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
 Please ask us about our video conferencing consultations if you are unable to come to our office.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Estate Planning Attorney